Jesus to a Child

 "Jesus to a Child" is a song by English singer and songwriter George Michael.
 Written as a melancholic tribute to his late lover Anselmo Feleppa, it was released in January 1996 by Virgin Records as the first single from his third studio album, Older (1996).
 The song, both written and produced by Michael, received positive reviews from music critics, many praising it as one of the best songs of the album; both The Guardian and Music Week named it Single of the Week.
 It peaked at number one in Australia, Finland, Hungary, Ireland, Israel, Norway, Spain and the United Kingdom; it was Michael's sixth UK number one and his third as a solo performer.
-It also reached the top three on several other European charts and peaked at number seven and number ten on the US Billboard Hot 100 and on the US Cash Box Top 100 respectively.
+It also reached the top three on several other European charts and peaked at number seven on the US Billboard Hot 100.
 The music video for "Jesus to a Child" was directed by Howard Greenhalgh.

 After Michael's death in 2016, Dame Esther Rantzen, founder of the charity ChildLine, revealed that Michael had secretly donated all of the single's royalties to the charity.
 She said "George helped us to reach out to hundreds of thousands of children through his generosity.
 I met him a couple of times, he approached us, rather than us going cap in hand to him, but it was an intensely personal gift.
 He didn’t want it to be known or to be part of his image."
 She told BBC News that "he really wanted to keep his help secret, it was an intensely personal gift.
 It meant we could answer more children."

 Background

-Although "Jesus to a Child" was not officially released until 8 January 1996, Michael unveiled the song on 24 November 1994 during the inaugural MTV Europe Music Awards, where he performed it in front of Berlin's Brandenburg Gate.
+Although "Jesus to a Child" was not commercially released until 8 January 1996, Michael unveiled the song on 24 November 1994 during the inaugural MTV Europe Music Awards, where he performed it in front of Berlin's Brandenburg Gate.
 According to Michael, the song was recorded "over five days", but written "in just a couple of hours".

 The song was Michael's first self-penned hit in his homeland for almost four years, becoming his first solo single to enter the UK Singles Chart at number one.
 On the US Billboard Hot 100, it became the highest new entry by a British artist for more than 25 years, entering at number seven.
 In Spain, the single held the top spot for seven non-consecutive weeks.